justincranford-forescout/otel-demo/README.md

 ### OpenTelemetry Protocol (OTLP)

+OpenTelemetry Protocol (OTLP) is the Cloud Native Computing Foundation (CNCF) standard.
+See https://www.cncf.io/projects/opentelemetry/.

-OpenTelemetry Protocol (OTLP) is a vendor-neutral standard for collecting and transmitting telemetry data (traces, metrics, and logs) in distributed systems.
+OTLP is a vendor-neutral protocol for distributed systems to collect and transmit telemetry data (i.e. traces, metrics, and logs).
+See https://opentelemetry.io/docs/.

 ### Grafana Otel LGTM

 The LGTM in Grafana Otel LGTM has a double meaning.

-LGTM is most commonly used as an acronym in code reviews meaning `Looks Good To Me`.
+The common usage of LGTM is as an acronym in code reviews meaning `Looks Good To Me`.

-In Grafana, LGTM is an acronym for four different telemetry components bundled in a single container image for `non-prod` (e.g. `dev`, `stg`, `demo`):
+In Grafana, LGTM is an acronym for four different telemetry components bundled in a single container image:
 - `L`ogs (Loki) - Grafana logs database
 - `G`UI (Grafana) - Grafana UI
 - `M`etrics (Prometheus/Mimir) - Grafana metrics database
 - `T`races (Tempo) - Grafana traces database

-Grafana Pyroscope may also be used (for profiling), but the name is not included in the LGTM acronym.
+Grafana Otel LGTM is for `dev`, `stg`, and `demo` only.
+It is not intended for `prod` use.

 ## Spring Boot Versions & Limitations

-Spring Boot depends on Micrometer for OpenTelemetry support.

-Different versions of Spring Boot / Micrometer have different level of OTLP support.
+Spring Boot used Micrometer for OpenTelemetry support.
+Different pairs of Spring Boot / Micrometer versions have different levels of OTLP support.

 - **Micrometer OTLP Support**
   - **Metrics** => `Spring Boot 3.0.0+`
-    - HTTP only; GRPC still missing as of `Spring Boot 3.5.0`
+    - HTTP only; GRPC still not supported as of `Spring Boot 3.5.0`
   - **Traces** => `Spring Boot 3.4.0+`
     - HTTP and GRPC
   - **Logs** => `Spring Boot 3.4.0+`
     - HTTP and GRPC

+Both protocols (HTTP and GRPC) encode data using Google Protocol Buffers (protobuf).
+- GRPC is better for high-volume data transfer.
+It uses HTTP/2, and requires less CPU and memory.
+- HTTP is better for low-volume data transfer.
+It is also easier to debug, and more compatible with traditional load balancers and proxies.

+Example usage might be HTTP to OpenTelemetry Collector, then GRPC to Grafana Otel LGTM.
+That might help explain why Micrometer doesn't hack Metrics GRPC support (yet?).

 ## Telemetry Types & Data Flow Direction

+### Options

 - Logs: Push or Pull
 - Metrics: Push or Pull
-- Traces: Push
+- Traces: Push; no known pull options exist

-## Greenfield vs Brownfield
+### High-level Data Flow: Greenfield vs Brownfield

 - Greenfield: All push
-- Brownfield: Mixed; Metrics+Logs pull, Traces push
+- Brownfield: Traces push, Metrics+Logs fallback to traditional scrape/pull

-## Data Flow Detailed Options
+### Detailed Data Flow: All Options

 - Metrics
   - Push